Project Description

 Photo: Misha McCaughan

 Rotational grazing in this pasture provided Grasshopper Sparrows opportunities to nest successfully in 2022.
 Two sections of pasture were left ungrazed until late in the nesting season (mid-July).
-Two other sections were grazed in late May and early June, then not again for about 8 weeks, providing a long enough rest period for birds to raise young between grazing occasions.
+Two other sections were grazed in late May and early June, then rested for about 8 weeks, providing enough time for birds to raise young between grazing occasions.

 Photo: Zoé Lebrun-Southcott